top of page

 Campus Visit

-2) You apply to the schools that meet your criteria on paper (without a visit), and then visit the top 3 (more or less) colleges that you actually get admission at.
+2) You apply to the schools that meet your criteria on paper (without a visit), and then visit the top 3 (more or less) colleges where you get admission.

 3) Visiting all these colleges can be a financial drain, so if you cannot visit, it is advisable to do a very in-depth research on the top choices, so you can make an informed decision.